asope12/Masjid-finder-/README.md

 * 🕰️ Prayer times integration
 * 🌙 Light & dark mode
 * 🌍 Arabic & English support
-* 📱 AI-That heps you with anything about the app for example , Prayer, mosque finder and more .
+* 📱 AI-That helps you with anything about the app for example , Prayer, mosque finder and more .

 ---